Second order trace formulae: Trace formula for self-adjoint operators

 where $\xi(\lambda)=\dfrac{1}{2}\tilde{\eta}\left(\dfrac{i-\lambda}{i+\lambda}\right), \lambda\in\mathbb{R}$, and moreover Next, we denote $\tau=~\frac{i-z}{i+z}$ for $z\in\mathbb{C}$ with $\operatorname{Im}(z)< 0$.
 Then it is easy to observe that $|\tau|>1$.
 Now consider $\psi(\lambda)=(\lambda-z)^{-1}$, $\lambda\in \mathbb{R}$, and $\phi(w)=\dfrac{i(1+\tau)^2}{2}\left[\dfrac{1}{1+\tau}+\dfrac{1}{w-\tau}\right]$, $w\in \mathbb{T}$.
 Then it is easy to conclude that $\psi(\lambda)=\phi\left(\dfrac{i-\lambda}{i+\lambda}\right)$, $\phi\in \mathcal{A}_{\mathbb{T}}$ and hence $\psi \in \mathcal{F}_\mathbb{R}$.
 Therefore by applying \eqref{selfuni} corresponding to $\psi$ we get

 On the other hand the equality $\phi(U_0)=\psi(H_0)$ yields that

 and hence

 where $M=R_{-i}-R^0_{-i}$.
 Therefore combining equations \eqref{eqq} and \eqref{dereq} we get \eqref{res}.
-This completes the proof. \end{proof} \begin{rmrk} It is important to note that even though the formulas \eqref{selfuni} and \eqref{res} are look like similar to the formulas (3.12) and (3.11) respectively obtained in \cite[Theorem 3.2]{NH}, but they are actually different since our path $W_s=\Big((H+i)(H_s+i)^{-1}(H_0+i)-i\Big)$ is not exactly same as the path considered by Neidhardt in \cite[Theorem 3.2]{NH}.
+This completes the proof. \end{proof} \begin{rem} It is important to note that even though the formulas \eqref{selfuni} and \eqref{res} are look like similar to the formulas (3.12) and (3.11) respectively obtained in \cite[Theorem 3.2]{NH}, but they are actually different since our path $W_s=\Big((H+i)(H_s+i)^{-1}(H_0+i)-i\Big)$ is not exactly same as the path considered by Neidhardt in \cite[Theorem 3.2]{NH}.
 In other words, we have obtained the path $W_s$ by considering the Cayley transformation on the linear path associated to the pair $(U,U_0)$ whereas Neidhardt obtained the required path by considering the Cayley transformation on the multiplicative path associated to the pair $(U,U_0)$.
-Furthermore, the path $W_s$ is closer to the path considered by Koplienko \cite{Ko}. \end{rmrk}
+Furthermore, the path $W_s$ is closer to the path considered by Koplienko \cite{Ko}.
+Also, we would like to mention that using the multiple operator integrals (MOI), the trace formula \eqref{selfuni} was obtained in \cite{PoSkSu15, Sk}, but here we present the formula using one our main results, namely Theorem \ref{th5} without using MOI, particularly focusing on the path.
+Our motive in keeping the details of the very short proof of the above theorem is to keep this article self-contained and to aid the study of the next section. \end{rem}

-\section{Trace formula for maximal dissipative operators}
+\section{\bf Trace formula for maximal dissipative operators}

 In this section, our aim is to obtain the Koplienko trace formula for a pair of maximal dissipative operators from the existing Koplienko trace formula \eqref{eqin20} corresponding to a pair of contractions $(T,T_0)$ such that $T-T_0\in \mathcal{B}_2(\mathcal{H})$.
 In this connection, it is worth mentioning a paper by Malamud, Neidhardt and Peller \cite{MNP19}, where an analogous study of Krein's trace formula for a pair of maximal dissipative operators was achieved.
-To that aim we start with the following definition. \begin{dfn} A densely defined linear operator $L$ in $\hil$ is called dissipative if $\operatorname{Im}\langle Lh, h\rangle\geq 0$ for $h\in Dom(L)$.
-It is called maximal dissipative if $L$ has no proper dissipative extension. \end{dfn} The Cayley transform of a maximal dissipative operator $L$ is defined by
+To that aim we start with the following definition. \begin{defn} A densely defined linear operator $L$ in $\hil$ is called dissipative if $\operatorname{Im}\langle Lh, h\rangle\geq 0$ for $h\in Dom(L)$.
+It is called maximal dissipative if $L$ has no proper dissipative extension. \end{defn} The Cayley transform of a maximal dissipative operator $L$ is defined by

 It is well known that $T$ is a contraction.
 Moreover, a contraction $T$ is the Cayley transform of a maximal dissipative operator $L$ if and only if $1$ is not an eigenvalue of $T$.
 Now we have the following main theorem in this section.